From Wikipedia

 Uses

-[edit]Native Americans used the plant as medicine, soap, sometimes for food, and the wood was good for arrow shafts.[4]
+[edit]Native Americans used the plant as medicine, soap, and the wood was good for arrow shafts.[4]
 In Russia, the berries are crushed in the hands and rubbed about for a soothing folk-remedy hand lotion.[citation needed]

-This shrub is used for erosion control in riparian areas, and it is planted in ecological restoration projects on disturbed sites such as abandoned mines.[4]
-Its white fruits and blue-green foliage made it popular as an ornamental plant[4] planted around old houses of the 1890s through the 1920s like with the Vanhoutte Spirea or Bridalwreath.
-It is still sold by some large diverse conventional nurseries and native plant nurseries, and occasionally found in modern landscapes.
-It grows in full sun to full light shade and a well-drained soil that is slightly acid to well alkaline, pH range of about 6.0 to 8.5. it is easy to transplant with its fibrous, shallow root system.
+This shrub is used for erosion control in riparian areas, and it is planted in ecological restoration projects on disturbed sites, such as abandoned mines.[4]
+Its white fruits and blue-green foliage made it a popular ornamental plant,[4] planted around old houses from the 1890s to the 1920s, similar to the Vanhoutte spirea or bridal wreath.
+It is still sold by some large, diverse conventional nurseries and native plant nurseries, and can be found occasionally in modern landscapes.
+It thrives in full sun or partial shade and in well-drained soil with a pH range of about 6.0 to 8.5.
+It is easy to transplant thanks to its fibrous, shallow root system.
 It fares well in U.S. Department of Agriculture hardiness zones of 2 to 7.

 References